bchainhub/dapp-sveltekit-boilerplate/README.md

 This step is optional, but required for authentication and blockchain operations.

-We are supporting two categories of databases:
+We are supporting three categories of databases:

 - Ordinary databases
 - Blockchain databases
+- Local Blockchain databases on the ORB i2 (or any other) device

 ### Drizzle setup